GitGuru4DevOps-Venkatesh/Simplified-Linux-Commands-with-examples/README.md

 Provided the single file containing both the Linux commands and their corresponding inputs and outputs:

-Certainly!
-Here are explanations and sample outputs for the provided Linux commands:
+Explanations and sample outputs for the provided Linux commands:

 ### 1. `ls` - List directory contents
    - **Input:** `ls`